rotki/docs/usage-guides/settings/general.md

 Specify whether to automatically detect tokens and refresh balances by periodically checking historical events.

+#### Display Date in Localtime

+Specify whether dates in CSV exports should be displayed in local time rather than UTC.
+Enabled by default.

 #### CSV Export

 Specify your preferred date format and delimiter for CSV exports.